Skip to content

 Where Reality Graph fits

-Reality Graph is this layer, built as one: tool-agnostic by design, local-first, with the written task, the verification and the evidence report identical whether the run came from Claude Code, Cursor, Copilot, Codex or a terminal agent.
-It is affiliated with none of the vendors – the independence is what makes a shared checking layer credible – and it replaces none of them.
+Reality Graph is this layer, built as one: tool-agnostic by design, local-first, with the written task, the verification and the evidence report represented through one schema whether the run came from Claude Code, Cursor, Copilot, Codex, or a terminal agent.
+Adapter coverage, shared dependencies, missing observations, and correlated blind spots remain visible; which adapters exist right now is listed tool by tool.
+Reality Graph replaces none of those tools, and organizational separation is not technical proof of independent verification.

 One layer above the tools gives you